-The SIRO is responsible for coordinating the development, implementation and maintenance of information risk management policies, procedures and standards for The State Hospital.
+The SIRO is responsible for coordinating the development, implementation and maintenance of information risk management policies, procedures and standards for the State Hospital.
 It is their role to:

-- Oversee the development and implementation of this policy and a strategy for implementing the policy. - Take ownership of risk assessment process for information risk including review of risk assessments carried out on Information Assets. - Review and agree action in respect of identified information risks. - Ensure that The State Hospital's approach to information risk is effective in terms of resource, commitment and execution and that this is communicated to all staff. - Provide a focal point for the resolution and/or discussion of information risk issues. - Ensure executive management is adequately briefed on information risk issues.
+- Oversee the development and implementation of this policy and a strategy for implementing the policy. - Take ownership of risk assessment process for information risk including review of risk assessments carried out on Information Assets. - Review and agree action in respect of identified information risks. - Ensure that the State Hospital's approach to information risk is effective in terms of resource, commitment and execution and that this is communicated to all staff. - Provide a focal point for the resolution and/or discussion of information risk issues. - Ensure executive management is adequately briefed on information risk issues.

-The Finance and Performance Management Director is designated as The State Hospital's SIRO.
+The Director of Finance and eHealth is designated as the State Hospital's SIRO.

-The Chief Executive or a person nominated by the Chief Executive deputises in the absence of the Finance and Performance Management Director.
+The Chief Executive or a person nominated by the Chief Executive deputises in the absence of the Director of Finance and eHealth.